automenta/can/PROTOCOL.md

 ## Identity

 ### ._
-A JSON object with a key '_' pointing to a raw value, and any of the following modifiers specified in the following keys.
+A JSON object with a key '_' pointing to a raw value that will be dereferenced prior to rendering.
+Any of the following modifiers can be specified in the wrapping object's keys.
 :ok:

 ### .id